scrhartley/freemarker-streaming-poc/README.md

 ### Easter eggs

-1. Plumb in `ExtraConcurrentFreeMarkerConfig` to get concurrency in templates without having to use async services (alternatively, use an ExecutorService in your Controllers).
-2. Look at `FakeFuturesController` for how to avoid both async services and using Callables directly.
+1. Look at `FakeFuturesController` for how to get interleaved execution while avoiding both async services and using Callables directly.
 This implementation uses a special non-concurrent ExecutorService to avoid having to manage a normal ExecutorService.
+2. Plumb in `ExtraConcurrentFreeMarkerConfig` which automatically converts Callables to Futures in order to get concurrency in templates without using async services (alternatively, use an ExecutorService in your Controllers).

 ### Warnings and Troubleshooting